 If a Will has such a clause then a trustee does have discretion.
 The payment may be made to a parent or guardian.
 If a Will does not contain such a clause there is no option.
 The can’t just pay over a child’s inheritance to the child’s parent or Guardian.

 This must be the case.
 It makes no logically sense otherwise.
-If a Will to appoint a person as executor and trustee and a different person as Guardian why would it make sense for the executor to simply pay over the inheritance to the Guardian?
-If the intention is to have the Guardian hold the inheritance then surely he/she would also have been named executor as well.
+Where one person is appointed as executor and trustee in a Will and a different person as Guardian it makes no sense for the executor to simply pay over the inheritance to the Guardian.

 Every time a Will names one person as executor and a different person as Guardian the executor must ask why the appointed Guardian wasn’t also named as executor.
 Paying a Guardian a child’s inheritance is not an option.